labcodes/django-react-boilerplate/README.md

 Since nvm can be a little fiddly, if you have any issues with it, [try reading their documentation](https://github.com/nvm-sh/nvm#installing-and-updating) on how to use it.

+## Testing it

+Run the command `pytest` in the main directory, or run the script `make test`.

+For coverage report, run the script `make cov`.
+Your default browser will open with the report for the tests, if all tests pass.

 ## Adding new dependencies

 If you wish to add new dependencies, just note that: